Skip to main content

 Telehealth Billing Parity

 Alaska has progressive telehealth policies including Medicaid coverage for telehealth, store-and-forward, and audio-only services.
-No comprehensive commercial parity mandate.
+No full commercial parity mandate.

 Common Questions